 We saw that patients could access treatment and care in a timely way.
-The practice opening hours, and the 'out of hours' appointment information, were displayed at the entrance to the practice, provided in the practice leaflet, and on the practice website.
-Emergency appointments were available daily for patients registered with the practice and for non-registered patients through the NHS dental access scheme.
+The practice opening hours, and the 'out of hours' appointment information, were not displayed at the entrance to the practice, but were provided in the practice leaflet, and on the practice website.
+Emergency appointments were available daily and several patients confirmed in CQC comments cards that they were always seen promptly in emergencies.